unterstein/dcos-galera/README.md

 If you do not want to use the CLI, just copy the content of `marathon-galera.json` to the DC/OS UI in the service section.

 ## Marathon configuration
+You are dealing with only one marathon application definition.
+Therefore the first node listed as A-Record in DC/OS DNS will initialize a new cluster and all the other nodes will wait a few seconds and join the newly created cluster.

+## Scaling
+Just go to DC/OS UI in the service section and scale your nodes to the needed amount.
+The newly started MariaDB containers will automatically join the cluster.

 ## Persistence
 Note: You are using local persistent volumes.
 The big advantage of using local persistent volume vs ephemeral volumes or remote volumes is: